Protein, protein powders and muscle building. Are protein supplements suitable for teenagers ?

 OTHER SUPPLEMENTS OFTEN INCLUDED IN POWDERS.

 Creatine has been popular with athletes, weightlifting and body builders for a while.
 It is meant to work by increasing the supply of ATP (the main energy source for muscles) to muscles during exercise, allowing for harder training and consequently stimulating greater muscle growth.
-Lots of people swear by it but actually the scientific evidence is weak.
-It has also been found to interfere with kidney function in high doses, it may increase risk of muscle injury during exercise, and can worsen performance and quickness of reaction due to fluid retention.
-Creatine has not been tested in children and I feel its use is totally inappropriate for adolescent athletes.
+Lots of people swear by it and there is good evidence that supplementation both increases phosphocreatine stores and allows greater training intensity and better recovery.
+Early research and popular press contained concerns about the use of creatine supplementation and kidney function in high doses or increased risk of muscle injury during exercise but trials have now ruled out many of the early concerns.
+It is still recommended that anyone with a pre-existing kidney function abnormality consults a doctor before use and supplementation can cause water retention and weight gain.
+Creatine has not been tested in children and I feel its use is unnecessary for adolescent athletes although it is common.
+A varied omnivore diet contains around 4g of creatine and elite or well trained adult athletes are found to benefit very little from supplementation.

 Glutamine is the most abundant free amino acid in the body and as amino acids are the building blocks of protein / muscles it does have a role in muscle growth.
 Glutamine is produced in the muscles and is distributed by the blood to the organs that need it.
 Glutamine has also been associated with good gut function, the immune system, and in providing “fuel” (nitrogen and carbon) to many different cells in the body.